meadsteve/lagom/docs/framework_integrations.md

 that FastAPI expects:

-**Limitation warning** This integration doesn't currently doesn't support invocation level singletons like the other frameworks do.
+**Limitation warning** This integration currently doesn't support invocation level singletons like the other frameworks do.

 ```python
 container = Container()